The secret to managing menopause - adrenal support

 Anxiety, heart palpitations, hot flushes, and sweating through your pyjamas and sheets at night.
 These are common experiences for women during perimenopause.
-But did you know that higher stress levels often correlate with worse symptoms?
-This is why I like to recommend adrenal support during the menopause transition.
+But did you know that higher stress levels very often correlate with worse symptoms?
+This is why I think it's essential to recommend adrenal support during the menopause transition.

 Perimenopause typically begin in a woman's mid 40s to 50s and the symptoms can last for 2 to 7 years, although this timeline varies from woman to woman.
 On average, an Australian woman can expect to reach menopause (ceasing of periods) at about age 51, plus or minus 5 years.